Skip to content

 LogUtils.registerInnerLogCacheToFile(cacheFile)

-To ensure the integrity of internal logs, this configuration must be set before SDK initialization
+To ensure the integrity of internal logs, this configuration must be set before SDK initialization.

 SDK Runs Normally but No Data

-• Check Datakit to see if it is running normally
+• Check if Datakit is running normally.

-Compatibility Issue with Okhttp 3.12.+
+Compatibility Issue with OKhttp 3.12.+

-Solution: Use ft-sdk >= 1.6.13 or okhttp 4.5.0 or higher to resolve this issue.
+Solution: Using ft-sdk >= 1.6.13 or okhttp 4.5.0 and above can resolve this issue.

 Data Loss